tmshv/waterfront/pages/2019/sea-of-orange/en.md

 tags:
     - event
 cover: /assets/KQUXEsgCVW8-1.jpg
-excerpt: 17 december 2019
+excerpt: 'Launch of the Sea of Orange project in Lomonosov: a joint workshop of Waterfront project and the architectural studio Observatorium.
+2019'
 date: 17.12.2019
 ---

-# Launch of the Sea of Orange project in Lomonosov: a joint workshop of Waterfront project and the architectural studio Observatorium.
-2019
+# «Sea of Orange»

 <Video src="https://www.youtube.com/embed/8fta_muHcm0" />